jjuliano/aifiles/README.md

 src="https://img.shields.io/npm/v/aifiles" alt="Current version"></a>
 </div>

-⚠️ This app usescloud-based AAI models 🤖, which could raise privacy concerns.
-Please be cautious when sharing personal informatio, or use a local LLM.🔒
+⚠️ This app uses cloud-based AI models 🤖, which may raise privacy concerns.
+Please be cautious when sharing personal information, or use a local LLM for increased privacy. 🔒

 ## ✨ What's New in Version 2.0